Frequently asked questions | IPTAAS

 • the patient passed away during treatment and the escort is making the return trip.

-How do I make a claim?
+How do I submit an application?

 When should I submit an application?